Guides

 Fumbally, Liberties

 Renowned for its tasty grub and homely atmosphere, it’s no wonder dogs feel right at home at Fumbally, where they can laze on the floor at their owners’ feet or even on one of the squishy sofas.
-The café is spacious so there’s plenty of room to spread out and linger over the weekend papers and one of the city’s top lunches.
+The café is spacious so there’s plenty of room to spread out, linger over the weekend papers and enjoy one of the city’s top lunches.

 Urbanity, Smithfield